fshowalter/movielog-archive/reviews/suicide-squad-2016.md

 The Joker is hardly in the film.
 Jared Leto mashes up Heath Ledger's intensity in _The Dark Knight (2008)_ with Jack Nicholson's flamboyant camp in _Batman (1989)_.
 The resulting performance is awful, but at least it holds your attention.

 The rest is forgettable.
 There's a scene eighty-some-minutes in where the squad rescues Waller.
 I thought the movie over.
 But I'd forgotten the film's antagonists, a pair of supernatural entities bent on world destruction or some-such.
-Instead of the end-credits, I faced forty more minutes of contrived plot and overwrought CGI, most of which I've since forgotten.
+Instead of the end-credits, I faced forty more minutes of contrived plot and overwrought CGI, most of which I'd forgotten before I left the theater.

-That’s _Suicide Squad_ in a nutshell.